-So when does a tire become unsafe to use?
 The answer may depend on the manufacturer of the tires, or who you ask.
 Continental and Michelin suggest that a tire can last up to ten years.
 Some manufacturers such as Mercedes-Benz recommend that consumers replace tires within 6 years of their production date.
-And while the National Highway Traffic Administration has no specific guidelines in regards to tire aging, their research has found that tires age more quickly in warmer climates.
+While the National Highway Traffic Administration has no specific guidelines in regards to tire aging, their research has found that tires age more quickly in warmer climates.
 Because there are so many factors that go into the health of a tire, it may be difficult to determine if a tire should be replaced after 6 years or 10 years.

 How to Check the Age of Your Vehicles Tires

 Checking the age of your tires may be confusing; this guide does a great job of explaining what all the codes on a tire’s sidewall mean.
 If you find that your tires are over 6 years old, it’s a good idea to think about replacing them.
 We will be happy to check the health of your tires here at Fisher Auto in Boulder, CO.
 If the tires should be replaced, Fisher is a super resource for newly manufactured tires.

 Let our knowledgeable staff keep you safe on the road, it’s worth it for peace of mind.